Disability pride month: celebrating inclusivity – now & always

 What is Ableism & why is it important in the history of disability pride month?

-Being aware of how we speak verbally and with our body language is a critical means to fight ableism and advocate for inclusion of all people with disabilities.
+Being aware of how we speak verbally and with our body language is a critical means to fight ableism and advocate for the inclusion of all people with disabilities.

 Honoring disability awareness pride month & the people it celebrates